"Built to last" progressive applications with webstandards only (=no migrations).

 Plain web platform is perfectly suitable to build responsive and lean applications quickly without any dependencies.
 Component reusability and application structure are covered by WebComponents -- another evolving standard.

-This workshop is based upon "SPA with web standards only" workshop and explains how to build reusable and portable components with Polymer 3.0 for larger applications.
+This workshop is based upon "SPA with web standards only" workshop and explains how to build reusable and portable components with ES 6 / 7 vanilla WebComponents / CustomElements without any frameworks.

 Attendance at Web Essentials, Webstandards online training or adequate knowledge / experience.